 A master's degree comes in only two options: a professional, or "terminal" master's degree, or an academic master's degree.
 Obviously, your field of study can vary wildly, but degrees are distinguished by whether they are professional or academic.

 Conversely, an academic degree centers on research and scholarly studies in a specific area.
-These degrees are more likely to lead to continued education at the doctorate level where you can specialize in a very specific area of that field — Pre-Revolutionary Russian Literature, for instance.
+These degrees are more likely to lead to continued education at the doctoral level where you can specialize in a very specific area of that field — Pre-Revolutionary Russian Literature, for instance.
 Academic degrees are denoted as M.A.
 (Master of Arts) or M.S.
 (Master of Science), usually in a broad area such as Master of Arts in English or Master of Science in Zoology.

 Getting your master's degree requires two to three years of full-time coursework.
 Plan on taking some required courses, but later on you'll be able to focus on an area of interest within your subject area.